JohnyzHub/Forge-Swarm/README.md

 # Forge-Swarm
 Repository to practice Jboss Forge and Wildfly Swarm.

-The forge scripts may be found under resources folder of each individual project for this repository.
+The forge scripts may be found under each individual project for this repository.

 Few important things to remember about wildfly-swarm: